api2cart/demandware-integration/README.md

 # demandware-integration
-Unified API for Volusion  integration and other shopping carts &amp; marketplaces, including Amazon, eBay, Woocommerce, Opencart, Shopify.
+Unified API for Demandware  integration and other shopping carts &amp; marketplaces, including Amazon, eBay, Woocommerce, Opencart, Shopify.

 Download our SDK http://docs.api2cart.com/sdk to test how the API works.